M.S. Rehabilitation Counseling

 Your plan of study:

-Once admitted to MS RC , you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
+Once admitted to M.S.
+Rehabilitation Counseling program , you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
 By filing this Program Plan (PDF form), you have a road map for completing your degree and clarity on what to expect.

 ► Courses and Course Sequencing for the MS RC program